 Vee went on to register the academy as Viva Vertical and I joined as partner 6 months later.
 We started by renting a room at Talent Hub in Sri Hartamas for classes and grew our partner studios from 1 to 4 the first year.
 Mind you, most of the studios were on the 3rd floor with no lifts, we CARRIED 2-4 portable poles up the stairs for each class, that was sufficient cardio and strongman work at the time.
 That first year, we had a huge partnership with Clorets to host Malaysia’s first Amateur Pole Competition, in which we had the pleasure of training celebrities Hannah Tan and Pietro Felix.
 We had grown organically with the support of Malaysian media wanting to feature Viva Vertical.
 I got to be on live TV like breakfast shows, feature segments, as well as radio, shows talking about pole dancing and my fitness journey.
 How dope was that!
 We had also been featured in almost all of the female magazines and health-related magazines in Malaysia, with braggin’ rights of an FHM feature where Vee and I were on the cover and feat as Double Trouble (I CANNOT believe I lost my copy through one of my many moves! *sob).

-Having the trait of stubbornness forced me to make errors repeatedly in different manners before I choke down a piece of humble pie and ask for help.
+Being stubborn forced me to make errors repeatedly in different manners before I choke down a piece of humble pie and ask for help.
 BEST MOVE EVER.
 The minute I opened up to my other partners Shan and Samantha, it felt like Viva Vertical had another dose of NOS and we charged further forwarded.
 Together, we accomplished so much more, even the ideas that we didn’t dare to think of, Vee did.
-When they joined us, it was the opening of our first flagship studio Viva Stage in the heart of KL.
-That was a game changer for us, we might have overheads now but we have traded for our team’s home.
+When they joined us, the partnership marked the opening of our first flagship studio Viva Stage in the heart of KL.
+That was a game changer for us, we might have overheads now but we have traded a little more cost for a home.
 Our studio was the first school to offer aerial arts as a recreational hub in Asia.

 A growing team meant growing projects.
-When Vee started collaborating with Jerry Snell, a celebrated Canadian artistic director and programmer, the folks at Viva Vertical dived into the world of theatrical new circus production.
-Together, we debuted our first raw 45-minutes stage time with just scaffolding, Shayna Swanson’s Crywheel act and a portable pole in Taiwan at an arts festival.
-That was also one of the first big project where we started working with Psycusix, a flow arts groups.
+When Vee started collaborating with Jerry Snell, a celebrated Canadian artistic director and programmer, the folks at Viva Vertical dived into the world of theatrical new-circus production.
+Together, we debuted our first raw 45-minutes stage time with just scaffolding as a stage prop, Shayna Swanson’s Crywheel act and a portable pole in Taiwan at an arts festival.
+That was also one of the first big projects where we started working with Psycusix, a flow arts groups born in Malaysia.
 That concept of mixed arts led to the Vee and Jerry’s brainchild of Viva Circus Festival, formerly known as Collision Arts Asia Festival.
-Through Jerry’s dedication in developing street kids through street dancing, Vee and I had the opportunity to work with Stairway Foundation in Puerto Galera, Phillippines.
-What a humbling experience that was for me, it also made me think twice about volunteering at homes without a long term plan of retaining those relationships.
+Through Jerry’s dedication in developing street kids with street dancing, Vee and I had the opportunity to work with Stairway Foundation in Puerto Galera, Phillippines.
+What a humbling experience that was, it also made me think twice about volunteering at homes without a long-term plan of retaining those relationships.
 Jerry passed in 2015.
 RIP

 As for my involvement with the industry, I no longer make executive decisions.
 Sometimes I get to manage shows, sometimes I get to be crew for events like Malaysia Pole Championships and Viva Circus Festival again, sometimes I get to judge pole championships in Malaysia and Hong Kong.
 Although I no longer train pole intensively for performances, I still train to keep up doing what I love – teaching.
 After all, this pole quest changed my life and it’s going to change someone else’s too.
 If I can contribute to that change in a healthy and positive manner, I will give my time in doing so.
 Over the years, I have also enjoyed being a student again attending workshops and classes with some recognisable names – Katie Coates, Jenyne Butterfly, Suzy Q, Bobbi, Natasha Wang, Oona Kivela, Bendy Kate, Justine McLucas, Kenneth Kao, Marlo Fisken.
 One of my favorite memories was jamming at Carlie Hunter’s studio in Adelaide when she first opened, and super-thin spinning pole was still very new to me.
 As for self-training, I am now way more selective in which tricks to work for.
 Took me long enough to come to terms that not all tricks would look half as decent with my pint size frame, so now I choose to work on tricks that will either carry over to my other activities or encourage movement patterns I can flow in.